 If you feel you would have met the qualifications of the program in previous years but were unaware of the program, you may file an application for each year you would have qualified.
 You need to meet the required qualifications that were set in place for each year you are applying.
 You must file an application within 3 years of the date the taxes were due to receive a refund for excess taxes already paid.

 When your application and required documentation is filed for previous years, you must use the income from the same year as you would have if you had filed your application on time.
-For example, you would use 2017 income for a 2018 application to receive the exemption from the 2018 taxes.
+For example, you would use 2018 income for a 2019 application to receive the exemption towards the 2019 taxes.

 After approval, you may remain on the program for up to six years, but you must complete a renewal application or a change in status form if there are any changes that would affect the exemption.
 Some examples include: